Matzefritz/HiWonder_MentorPi/README.md

 ```

 ### AprilTag Node
-You can start the AprilTag detection with the launchfile brovided in the `peripherals` package:
+You can start the AprilTag detection with the launch file provided in the `peripherals` package:
 ```bash
 ros2 launch peripherals apriltag.launch.python3-pydantic
 ```
-This launchfile references the `apriltag_config.yaml` located in the `config` folder of the `peripherals` package.
-This config files specifies the used detection algorithm and Tag family.
-Every Tag that can be detected must also be listed here.
-The 6 Tags of the 6 sides of the provided qube are already added to this file.\
+This launch file references the `apriltag_config.yaml` located in the `config` folder of the `peripherals` package.
+This config file specifies the used detection algorithm and Tag family.
+Every tag that can be detected must also be listed here.
+The 6 Tags of the 6 sides of the provided cube are already added to this file.\
 The AprilTag detection should now be working.
-To verify place the cube in front of the camera and listen on the `/apriltag_detection` topic:
+To verify, place the cube in front of the camera and listen to the `/apriltag_detection` topic:
 ```bash
 ros2 topic echo /apriltag_detection
 ```